How to create a Google AdWords campaign in 2022

 Google should be a powerful constituent of every business’s digital marketing program.
 If you’ve already taken advantage of SEO, it’s time to harness the possibilities of Google AdWords.

 Set yourself up for success by identifying your Google advertising goals from outset.
 Make sure that your landing pages are in prime condition prior to launching any marketing campaign.
-This includes website optimization.
+This includes website optimisation.

 When you do set up your AdWords account, build individual, distinct campaigns.
 Make bid selections based on budget boundaries and keyword popularity.
 Generate rich and enthralling ad content likely to generate a click.